astronomer/astro-cli/README.md

 To regenerate an existing interface mocks, run `make mock`.

-To generate mocks for a new interface, add the following command below `mock` rule in `Makefile`:
+To generate mocks for a new interface, add the following command below the `mock` rule in `Makefile` and then run `make mock`:

 `mockery --filename=<file_name_where_interface_is_present> --output=<output_dir_to store_mocks> --dir=<directory_where_to_search_for_interface_file> --outpkg=<mock_package_name> --name <name_of_the_interface>`